-Obese Moms Who Receive Lifestyle Counseling Less Likely To Give Birth To Heavy Babies
+Obese Moms Who Receive Lifestyle Counseling are Less Likely To Give Birth To Heavy Babies.

 Obese pregnant women who undergo counseling in order to give their lifestyle a healthier boost could reduce their risk of delivering a heavier baby.
 Babies born at a high birth weight are at risk of broken bones, brain damage and abnormally thick heart muscles.
 And because of exposure to high blood glucose while in utero, they are also prone to hypoglycemia after birth.
 Heavier babies are also at risk of developing type 2 diabetes and obesity later in life.
 However, according to a study from a team of Australian researchers, simple interventions can diminish the risk of delivering a heavy baby by as much as 18 percent.